Wolverhampton Amateur Radio Society winner of the RSGB West Midlands Regional club of the year 2012 and 2013.

 The Radio Society of Great Britain (RSGB) is the UK's national membership organisation for amateur radio enthusiasts.

-Tap or click the link below to download this week's GB2RS news script GB2RS News Script for 31 May 2020 (11-page/181KB Microsoft Word document) Problems downloading the GB2RS news script?
+Tap or click the link below to download this week's GB2RS news script GB2RS News Script for 25 July 2021 (15-page/418KB Microsoft Word document) Problems downloading the GB2RS news script?
 Try this alternative link.

 Welcome to The Wolverhampton Amateur Radio Society Website